josheewa/UniChatBots/README.md

 A bot that tells you when someone enters and leaves the room.
 It works, but it's not on UniChat yet.
 I'm trying to make a command that can deactivate the bot for certain help.

 ### BanBot
 You can fake ban or kick someone.
 It works, but it's not on UniChat.
-Now, I just need \_iPhoenix\_ to help me make the person actually become "inactive", as in their name disappears from the side bar for 10 seconds.
+Now, I just need \_iPhoenix\_ to help me make the person *actually* become "inactive", as in their name disappears from the side bar for ~10 seconds, as a joke.
+(I'll make it so that if you don't want this to happen to you, that you can ask me to put in an exception.)

 ### jcgterBOT
 Lots of different commands.
 Activated with "~".
 I need to fix an error with some part of the code.
 Most likely "~karme".